XM23-Pipeline-CPU/XM23-CPU/README.md

+Note: This project has now been expanded to include the FPGA implementation of the XM3 (added pipelining) CPU.
+The end goal is to have a complete product by December 2024

 # XM23-Emulator
 A built from the ground up emulator for the XM23 RISC architecture featuring full support of the XM23 assembly language.